-As more research shows the dangers associated with the use of painkillers and anti-inflammatories, particularly during pregnant, it becomes clear that drugs should not be the first option.
-Safe, effective and natural options, like chiropractic care, are a good first choice for better overall health through all stages of life, pregnancy included.
+As more research shows the dangers associated with the use of painkillers and anti-inflammatories, particularly during pregnancy, it becomes clear that drugs should not be the first option.
+Safe, effective and natural options, like Chiropractic care, are a good first choice for better overall health through all stages of life, pregnancy included.

 JAMA Pediatr.
 2014;168(4):313-320. doi:10.1001/jamapediatrics.2013.4914

 Proceedings of the World Federation of Chiropractic, 1991;24-31:39-42 Fallon, J. DC.
 Chiropractic and Pregnancy.